davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 $$ p(y \mid \vec{x}) = p(y) \cdot p(x_{1}, x_{2}, x_{3}, \dots, x_{1} \mid y) $$

-this is hard to compute, because it involves estimating every possible combination of features.
-We can relaxed this computation by applying the Naives Bayes assumption, which states that:
+this is hard to compute because it involves estimating every possible combination of features.
+We can relax this computation by applying the Naive Bayes assumption, which states that:

 <center>
 <b>